CristianoBeato/EbonyPixel-Engine/README.txt

 _______________________________________________________________________

-EXCLUDED CODE:  The code described below and contained in the Doom 3 BFG Edition GPL Source Code release is not part of the Program covered by the GPL and is expressly excluded from its terms.
+EXCLUDED CODE:  The code described below and contained in the EbonyPixel-Engine Source Code release is not part of the Program covered by the GPL and is expressly excluded from its terms.
 You are solely responsible for obtaining from the copyright holder a license for such code and complying with the applicable license terms.